AM1G0S/AM1G0S/README.md

 - 📚 The world of programming literature is my cherished domain

 - 🚀 I am fueled by the excitement of pushing boundaries and exploring uncharted territories
-- 🌍 Connecting with diverse minds is like e
+- 🌍 Connecting with diverse minds is like embarking on a thrilling adventure, where I discover fresh perspectives and forge meaningful connections

 <h2 color="#ffd163">📡 Let's Connect and have a Chat!:</h2>